Ageing China boosts private sector role as pensions time bomb ticks

 ‘WRONG FOOT’

-Some local insurance giants, including People's Insurance Company of China (601319.SS) and China Pacific Insurance Group (601601.SS), and some mutual fund houses have been selling commercial pension products, but they are short-term, lasting no more than a few years.
+Some local insurance giants, including People’s Insurance Company of China and China Pacific Insurance Group, and some mutual fund houses have been selling commercial pension products, but they are short-term, lasting no more than a few years.

 China Pacific Insurance Group also sold longer-term products packaged with property investments, which was better received.